openshift/insights-operator/docs/gathered-data.md

 - 4.4.12+

 ### Changes
-- "PersistentVolumes" were introduced in version 4.7.0 and backported to 4.6.20+.
+- `PersistentVolumes` were introduced in version 4.7.0 and backported to 4.6.20+.
 - If the Image Registry configuration uses any `PersistentVolumeClaim` for the storage, the corresponding `PersistentVolume` definition is gathered.